Visiting Australia? What to Know Before You Go

 Aussies love a drink, but they certainly pay for it.
 Alcohol in Australia is not cheap – far from it.

-There are taxes on alco-pops bought in stores, and the average price of beer is probably around $8.80 for a schooner, depending on where you are in the country.
+There are taxes on alco-pops bought in stores, and the average price of beer is around $10 for a pint, depending on where you are in the country.

 Despite this, Australia has a fantastic wine and craft beer scene and you can at least get some quality booze for the prices you’ll find yourself paying.